Customer Engineering: Working with Customers

 Security Reviews

-Often during a customer’s technical validation process for our product, they will have security-related questions about either Sourcegraph or the manner in which Sourcegraph is deployed (Cloud, Managed Instance, Self-Hosted).
-The process for handling customer security reviews and questionnaires is detailed here: Responding to Customer Security Reviews
+Often before or during a customer’s technical trial, they will have security-related questions about either Sourcegraph or the manner in which Sourcegraph is deployed (Cloud, Managed Instance, Self-Hosted).
+The process for handling customer security reviews and questionnaires is detailed here: Responding to Customer Security Reviews.
+Many of the answers can be found on Safebase which prospective users can directly request access to.

 License Keys

-CEs are the team responsible for generating and maintaining license keys for customers.
+CEs are the team responsible for generating license keys for prospective customers.
 Here’s some useful resources on how to do that:

 Playbooks